 - User empathy.
 Product managers are working on understanding what’s wrong with the product and what can be improved for the end-users benefit.
 It’s important to be empathetic and have a gut feeling about what’s needed and wanted, and what will go unnoticed.

 - Creativity, both in a traditional sense but also with regards to problem-solving.
 In product management, you come across the most peculiar issues that can’t be dealt with unless you think outside the box.

 - Leadership skills are also a must in product management.
 Product team members work under stress and have to create something great out of nothing.
 They need a leader who will inspire, motivate, and push them to do their best.

 - Time management is absolutely critical for all product managers.
-Those who are good with time can also plan the product development process better and build their team’s schedules and tasks efficiently.
+Those who are good with time can also plan the product development process better and build their team’s online to-do lists and calendar schedules efficiently.